Who Put An End To Donna’s Life In Downpatrick?

 The Holywood Whodunit Hunt is a self-guided, walking murder mystery trail.

-- Much of Holywood is designated a conservation area, preserving the grand 19th Century architecture that resulted from wealthy industrialists and merchants moving here after the railway opened in 1848.
-Along the clue trail you’ll come across quite a number of historic buildings, including of course the ruined priory; the only maypole on the island of Ireland is here too!
+- Much of Holywood is designated a conservation area, preserving grand 19th Century architecture that resulted from wealthy industrialists and merchants moving here after the railway opened in 1848.
+Along the clue trail you’ll come across many historic buildings, including of course the ruined priory; the only maypole on the island of Ireland is here too!

-- The route is only 1¼ miles, or about 2 km, and fairly flat too, so perfect for those who don’t want to walk so much.
+- The route is only 1¼ miles / 2 km, and fairly flat too, perfect even for those who don’t want to walk so much.
 The clue trail starts/ends at the priory (see map below).

-- The Whodunit Hunt booklet is packed with nearly 30 clues to solve as well as several pieces of extra historical information.
+- Whodunit Hunt booklet packed with nearly 30 clues to solve as well as several pieces of extra historical trivia.

-- The recommended time for this murder mystery is 1½ – 2 hours.
+- Allow 1½ hours to solve this murder mystery.
 Extend your visit here with a refreshment stop at one of Holywood’s great coffee shops, cafes, or restaurants.

 - Accessibility – this is a generally quite flat route, although some streets have moderate inclines.